 Seán Dagan Wood Constructive Journalism

-The editor of Positive News, Seán will be talking about the media’s impact upon society and how journalism can inform us in a way that also inspires and empowers us.
+The editor of Positive News, Seán talked about the media’s impact upon society and how journalism can inform us in a way that also inspires and empowers us.

 The aim of TEDxStPeterPort is to inspire, engage and catalyse the Guernsey population to make positive, innovative steps to improving quality of life on the island.

 TEDxStPeterPort seeks to raise the bar for the perception of what is possible to achieve and deliver the message to Guernsey that “Nothing Is Impossible.”

 TEDx St Peter Port - what an utterly fantastic event!
 It was hugely inspiring, brilliantly organised, super-slick, incredibly engaging, phenomenally entertaining - and powerfully thought-provoking too.
 Impressive events like this one can change people, and in turn, society.
 A brilliant event created by a brilliant Team.
 Shed Simove, professional speaker on creativity and innovation www.MotivationalUKSpeaker.com